 The seventh annual WESCO Government Partner Network (GPN) Summit held Nov.
 6-8 in Tampa, FL, gave WESCO and attendees a special opportunity to give back to the local and global community all while networking with fellow employees, GPN partners and suppliers.
-The event included a community service project and Adopt-A-Hospital in Afghanistan for attendees to participate.

 We’ve covered a lot on the WESCO blog this year!
 Whether it's industry updates and perspectives, new products and technologies, or informative case studies and whitepapers, the WESCO blog is packed with information for you.
 We hope it has been an asset to you and your business this year.

 If you visited any of your facilities and asked, “How often are you pulling your team together to talk about safety?”, what response do you think you would get?
 Varied responses are an indicator of the need to reexamine how, when, and what your facilities use to talk about safety, and to implement consistency across all locations.

 Consisting of 26 bones, 33 joints, and more than a hundred muscles, tendons, and ligaments, the human foot is an engineering marvel of the human body — one that needs the utmost protection while on the job.